SRCF/docs/source/timeout/index.rst

 * Faculty/department/society meetings
 * Tutorial drop-in hours
 * Seminars with 20+ people
-* A chat between friends in these trying times
+* A chat between friends

 How can I use Timeout?
 ~~~~~~~~~~~~~~~~~~~~~~